“Gut permeability,” is one of the most talked about topics in the functional medical world.

 A men’s multivitamin for prostate health support could have pygeum, nettles, or saw palmetto included among other common vitamins to support overall health.* Certain gummy vitamin manufacturers even include essential fatty acids to help with the texture of the vitamin.
 All these options make it difficult to make a one-size-fits-all recommendation for the best multivitamin for men.
 So, it’s a good thing that there are various types of multivitamins on the market.

 For men over the age of 40, supporting prostate health is a common priority.
-A multi-vitamin that includes selenium, copper, and zinc will help support the prostate gland and fertility in general.
-Lycopene, the carotenoid that comes from tomatoes, is an important antioxidant that’s good for the bladder and prostate.
+A multi-vitamin that includes selenium, copper, and zinc will help support the prostate gland and fertility in general.* Lycopene, the carotenoid that comes from tomatoes, is an important free-radical fighter that’s good for the bladder and prostate.*

-Diagnosis of Increased Gut Permeability
+Indications of Increased Gut Permeability

 Can gut permeability be diagnosed or tested in an individual?